-Chrissy Teigen Flashes Nipple; Unscathed By Hit And Run Accident
+Chrissy Teigen Flashes Nipple, Unscathed By Hit And Run Accident

 The user, who shared the video on Twitter, captured the moment, pausing it and zooming into Chrissy Teigen’s nipple popping out of her fishnet shirt.
 And the Sports Illustrated model immediately re-tweeted the video, writing, “boom goes the dynamite.”

-This is not the first time Chrissy Teigen “booms” the dynamite.
+This is not the first time Chrissy Teigen has “boomed” the dynamite.
 Last November, the model accidentally flashed the cameras with her private parts when she went underwear-free at the 2016 AMAs.

 Chrissy Teigen’s wardrobe malfunction took place while the model walked the red carpet.
 Teigen, who was wearing a stunning black dress by Yousef Akbar, should have seen it coming as the dress featured two side slits that were fastened with just a safety pin.